|

-Toddler Science: Fun Facts and Activities to Engage Your Toddler In a Pumpkin Activity
+Toddler Science: Fun Facts and Activities to Engage Your Toddler In a Pumpkin Carving Activity.
+Designed for a classroom activity as well.

 Tape Measure